amoh-godwin/Articulae/mds/guru99/Python Decorators How to Create and Use with Examples.md

 I am done with all I want to do
 ```

 ## Returning values from decorated functions

-When you are running the decorated inside the inner function, you have access to the return value, you can do whatever you want with it or since the inner function is actually the function that will be run as decorated, you can return the return value of the decorated function as the return value of the inner function, as:
+When you are running the decorated inside the inner function, you have access to the return value, you can do whatever you want with it or since the inner function is actually the function that will be run as the decorated, you can return the return value of the decorated function as the return value of the inner function, as:

 ```python
 def decorator_wrapper(x, y):